How Copilot Agent Bots Improve Knowledge Search in Web Portals

 Copilot bot refusing to answer a question

-Doing so ensures the integrity of the information relayed and shields users from incorrect or unrelated answers.
+This response ensures the integrity of the information relayed and shields users from incorrect or unrelated answers.

 Additional Microsoft Copilot Studio Portal Examples

-There are numerous examples where Copilot Studio can be used to create Copilot agents that answer questions on specific topics.
+There are numerous examples where Copilot Studio can be used to create agents that answer questions on specific topics.

 Next Steps

-As the leading Microsoft partner specialising in web portals, we think the emergence of Copilot is a game-changer for enhancing search and chat experiences in Power Pages and other Microsoft portals.
-If you want to explore how this could work for your business, please get in touch with us to arrange an initial consultation.
+As the leading Microsoft partner specialising in web portals, we think the emergence of Copilot agent bots are a game-changer for enhancing search and chat experiences in Power Pages and other Microsoft-powered portals.

 First Published: January 23, 2024